maayane/PhotoFit/README.md

 ```python
 >>> Best=PhotoFit.calculate_T_and_R_in_time(verbose=True)
 ```
 The `Best` numpy array, containing the time evolution of T and R, is stored in your output directory (defined in the `params.py` file), in a file called `Results.txt`.
-In addition to this file, the code creates in your output directory one sub-directory per epoch, with several files and plots in it.
+In addition to this file, the code creates in your output directory one sub-directory per epoch, with several files and plots.
 In particular, the plot stored in `SED_date_X.XXX.pdf`(left) shows the infered SED at epoch X.XXX and the plot stored in `fit_result_FLux.pdf` (right) shows the data and best-fit model superimposed.

 <p align="center">
   <img src="./test/result_fit_sed_mat/day_1.359/SED_date_1.359.png" width="350">